Why are Facebook and Starbucks becoming ‘Responsible Capitalists’? Because it is good for business.

 Shareholder value and executive remuneration are the main areas of focus for most corporations.
 Even many of those with a ‘customer first’ mind-set seem to regard the needs of employees, suppliers, partners and the community in which they operate as secondary priorities.
 This needs to change.

 Our largest corporations are becoming more powerful than governments and work hard to avoid tax.
 Multinational corporations are also sitting on enormous mountains of un-deployed capital whilst they prop up their share prices with share buy-back schemes.
 Meanwhile, governments are racking up eye-watering debts as they struggle to fund the needs of an ageing population.
 The impact of the ‘Fourth Industrial Age’ of AI and advanced automation will exacerbate the situation.
 Many predict that 50% of today’s jobs will be replaced by computers within the next decade.
-Our societies will need the tax dollars to fund a growing population that is older, living longer and working less.
+Where will the money come from to fund a growing population that is older, living longer and working less?

 But it isn’t only a matter of paying tax.
 As governments become increasingly impotent, corporations will need to step up to fill the gap.